syncfusion-content/maui-docs/MAUI/TreeView/checkbox.md

 {% endhighlight %}
 {% endtabs %}

-### Get or Set Checked Nodes in Unbound Mode
+### Get or set checked nodes in unbound mode

-You can get the list of checked nodes using the [GetCheckedNodes]() method.
-You can set the checkbox state by setting [TreeViewNode.IsChecked]() property.
+You can get the list of checked nodes using the `GetCheckedNodes` method and set the checkbox state by setting `TreeViewNode.IsChecked` property.

 {% tabs %}
 {% highlight c# %}